 The breathing loop is equipped with manual add valves for manual addition of oxygen and diluent by the diver.

-The side-mount bail-out valve (SM BOV) is a standard part of the loop.
+BOV Shrimp - the bail-out valve is a standard part of the loop.

 The entire breathing loop is fitted with click-lock bayonet couplings at each connection point.